Montes Apenninus: Description

-The last two peaks are perhaps most famous for forming the valley where the Apollo 15 mission made its landing.
+The last two peaks form the valley where the Apollo 15 mission made its landing.
 This landing was considered one of the most scientifically successful missions of the Apollo program and started the last three J-Series missions that included the lunar rover and 3-day stays.
 Apollo 15 explored smaller peak Mons Hadley Delta (δ) and Rima Hadley rille.
-This was perhaps the most geologically diverse landing site of the program.
+This was considered the most geologically diverse landing site of the program.
+One feature of the Montes Apenninus is the "Swann Ridge", informally named by the Apollo 15 astronauts after Gordon Swann, the Principal Investigator of the Apollo Lunar Geologic Experiment.